 • any legally binding request for disclosure of the personal data by a law enforcement authority unless otherwise prohibited, such as a prohibition under criminal law to preserve the confidentiality of a law enforcement investigation;

-• any request received directly from the data subjects without responding to that request, unless it has been otherwise authorised to do so;
+• any request received directly from the data subjects without responding to that request, unless it has been otherwise authorized to do so;

 - to deal promptly and properly with all inquiries from the data exporter relating to its processing of the personal data subject to the transfer and to abide by the advice of the supervisory authority with regard to the processing of the data transferred;